 Bikes Buyer's Guide

-Whether you’re buying a bike for the first time, or upgrading to a newer model, you’ll a huge selection of bikes for sale at Halfords.
-We’ve been matching bike buyers with their perfect machines for over a century.
-In this guide, we describe the different types of bikes for sale, and why they might work for you.
+Whether you’re buying a bike for the first time or upgrading to a newer model, you’ll find a huge selection of bikes for sale at Halfords.
+We’ve been keeping cyclists safe and happy for over a century, so there’s no one better to help you on your journey.

 Before buying a bike, you’ll need to know your size.
 Check out our bike size guide to help you find the right frame size.